Programs for Parents

 Click on the links below for more information about the programs:

 This program provides parents a supportive and relaxed place to meet others with children birth to 5, and with whom they share interests and concerns.
 Participants design their own agenda and through staff facilitated discussion, assistance, mutual support, encouragement and acceptance, parents can experience transformative growth with a goal to parenting with raised confidence.
-Childminding provided and a light supper is provided for the children.
+Childminding and a light supper is provided for the children.

 Time: 4:00 pm to 6:00 pm | Cost: Free